No, ghostwriting isn’t Caspar the Friendly Ghost churning out blog posts on a daily basis.

 That’s why one of the other downsides of being a ghostwriter, which is similar to not having a byline, is simply not getting credit.

 Besides the SEO and PR benefits, it’s nice having your name and face tied to something you created.

 Unfortunately, you miss out on that as a ghostwriter.

 Ghosting is a very lucrative path for writers based on the fact you normally charge two to three times normal rates and earn royalties.

 Larger brands commonly hire ghostwriters, so there’s a great chance you will network with high-level executives as you pursue this path.

 Businesses can also greatly benefit from hiring ghostwriters as they are experienced in generating results like sales, leads, and traffic.

-I can tell you as a ghostwriter and hiring them myself that they tend to more professional and organized, as well.
+I can tell you, as a ghostwriter and hiring them myself, that they tend to be more professional and organized, as well.